CLIS-WPI/FairShare/PHASE1_IMPLEMENTATION.md

 ## Status: ✅ COMPLETE

-All Phase 1 requirements have been implemented and tested.
+All Phase 1 requirements have been implemented and tested:
+- ✅ All 28 tests passing
+- ✅ Test coverage verified
+- ✅ Sionna 1.2.1 API compatibility confirmed
+- ✅ Integration tests with OpenNTN working